Wallum/KSP-Patches/README.md

 # KSP-Patches
 A collection of patches used in my gameplay

-Designed to be used by a custom Kerbalism Profile:
+Designed to be used by a custom Kerbalism Profile, see Default.cfg